VectorSpaceLab/OmniGen/README.md

 If you have any questions, ideas or interesting tasks you want OmniGen to accomplish, feel free to discuss with us: 2906698981@qq.com, wangyueze@tju.edu.cn, zhengliu1026@gmail.com.
 We welcome any feedback to help us improve the model.

-## 2. News
-- 2024-10-28: We release new version of inference code, optimizing the memory usage and time cost.
-You can refer to [docs/inference.md](docs/inference.md#requiremented-resources) for detailed information.
-- 2024-10-22: :fire: We release the code for OmniGen.
-Inference: [docs/inference.md](docs/inference.md) Train: [docs/fine-tuning.md](docs/fine-tuning.md)
-- 2024-10-22: :fire: We release the first version of OmniGen.
-Model Weight: [Shitao/OmniGen-v1](https://huggingface.co/Shitao/OmniGen-v1) HF Demo: [🤗](https://huggingface.co/spaces/Shitao/OmniGen)